railsadminteam/rails_admin/README.md

 By default, they are ordered by alphabetical order.
 If you need to override this, specify a weight attribute.
 Default is 0.
 Lower values will bubble items to the top, higher values will move them to the bottom.
 Items with same weight will still be ordered by alphabetical order.
-The mechanism is fully compatible with dropdown menus.
+The mechanism is fully compatible with navigation labels.
 Items will be ordered within their own menu subset. (but parent will always be first inside his submenu).

 Example:

     class League < ActiveRecord::Base
       rails_admin do
-        dropdown 'League related'
+        navigation_label 'League related'
         weight -1
       end
     end

-The 'League related' dropdown menu will move to the topmost position.
+The 'League related' navigation label will move to the topmost position.

 ### List view ###